 Commercially available prepackaged carbohydrate sources are an important fuel source in triathlon and distance running.
 Again, familiarity is key to avoid race-day stomach upset, so stick with energy snacks you’ve consumed during your training.
 Consume one snack 45 to 60 minutes (with water) after the race starts and every 45 to 60 minutes thereafter.

 Lubricate sensitive areas with products designed to prevent chafing and blisters.
 Believe it or not, severe blistering or chafing can end your race prematurely.
 For sun protection, apply sports sunscreen that protects against UVB and UVA rays at least 30 minutes before running, and consider wearing sun protective clothing made specifically for running.

 The adrenaline of the race start may lead to the possibility of starting too fast.
 Begin your pace near or slower than your typical training pace to avoid flaming out late in the race.

 There can be a significant temperature increase during the race from cool at the start to warm (even hot) at the finish.
 Pay attention to race-day weather forecasts and consider layering your clothing to accommodate temperature fluctuations.
 Most importantly, wear what has been comfortable for you on long training runs.

-You may experience pain, soreness, muscle ache and fatigue on race day from training.
-If you typically take non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen before training runs, don’t change this on marathon day; however, if you haven’t been using these over-the-counter medications, race day is probably not the time to experiment.
+On the day of the race, you may experience pain, soreness, muscle ache and fatigue from training.
+If you typically take non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen before training runs, don’t change this on the day of the marathon.
+However, if you haven’t been using these over-the-counter medications, the day of the race is probably not the time to experiment.